Slow Cooker Brown Sugar Ham with Orange Glaze is an amazingly flavorful and refreshing way to easily cook ham to juicy perfection in your slow cooker.

 - Using the orange marmalade is optional, but I find that it works nicely with the brown sugar in this recipe.

-Tools/Ingredients I used to make this recipe:
+Products and tools I used to make this recipe

 - Slow Cooker – makes life o much easier, set it, forget it and serve it when ready!